CrossCheck-Bench: Diagnosing Compositional Failures in Multimodal Conflict Resolution: Introduction

 We evaluated 13 current top performing VLMs, including GPT-4.1~\cite{achiam2023gpt}, Gemini-2.5~\cite{comanici2025gemini}, Qwen2.5-VL~\cite{bai2025qwen2}, InternVL3~\cite{zhu2025internvl3}, and MiMo-VL~\cite{xiaomi2025mimo}, on 15k conflict-oriented QA samples spanning all three task levels.
 Our results reveal a stark performance drop from L1 to L3: while most models succeed at local grounding, nearly all fail at multi-attribute contradiction detection, affirming implausible combinations with high confidence.
 We further examine whether prompting strategies and lightweight adaptation can enhance model performance on conflict-sensitive tasks.
 Our findings show that conventional methods such as Chain-of-Thought prompting and visual grounding through annotated regions provide limited benefit and may even reinforce superficial patterns.
 In contrast, approaches that support iterative reasoning across visual and textual inputs, including lightweight supervised fine-tuning, result in more consistent improvements.
 Overall, these results highlight a critical bottleneck in the ability of MLLMs to perform robust, integrated reasoning—a key challenge for future research.

-To summarize, we make the following contributions: \begin{itemize} \item We propose \textit{CrossCheck-Bench}, a new benchmark to evaluate and diagnose VLMs' ability to resolve multimodal inconsistencies, structured around a three-level reasoning hierarchy and seven atomic capabilities. \item We develop a large-scale dataset of 15k QA samples sourced from real-world artifacts, in which real-world contradictions are preserved and programmatically formalized to support systematic evaluation. \item We benchmark 13 leading VLMs, revealing their systematic failure on L3 conflict reasoning, identifying the limitations of current prompting methods, and highlighting iterative verification as a promising path forward. \end{itemize}
+To summarize, we make the following contributions: \begin{itemize} \item We propose \textit{CrossCheck-Bench}, a new benchmark to evaluate and diagnose VLMs' ability to resolve multimodal inconsistencies, structured around a three-level reasoning hierarchy and seven atomic capabilities. \item We construct a large-scale dataset of 15k QA samples derived from real-world artifacts, with programmatically injected contradictions that require compositional reasoning to resolve. \item We benchmark 13 leading VLMs, revealing their systematic failure on L3 conflict reasoning, identifying the limitations of current prompting methods, and highlighting iterative verification as a promising path forward. \end{itemize}